Eight options for a radical innovation policy

 Who doesn't love entrepreneurs?
 Perhaps if we make it easier for sharp-eyed, quick-witted small businesspeople, their dash and vim will produce the innovations that big incumbents can't.

 Radically restructure government innovation support - R&D tax credits and TSB grants especially - so they only go to small firms.
 Or even more radically, only to small and young firms.
 Improve the supply of risk capital so that small business can scale up quicker.
 (Depending on your ideological preferences, you could do this either with VC tax-breaks and coinvestment, or with a state investment bank.)
 Ruthlessly enforce targets for government procurement from small firms.
-And slash the regulatory and tax on small or new businesses (Californian visitors often propose derogations from employment law for new firms; the Centre for Policy Studies recently .
+And slash the regulatory and tax on small or new businesses (Californian visitors often propose derogations from employment law for new firms; the Centre for Policy Studies recently recommended letting SMEs off corporation tax and CGT.

 We've known for over a century that innovation seems to happen in particular places.
 The recent triumphs of Silicon Valley and its emulators in Israel, Berlin and East London have put clusters at the forefront of policymakers' minds.
 So why not double down on cluster policy?

 The first rule of Cluster Club (kind of obvious, but reproduced everywhere as a blinding insight) is that you can't build clusters from scratch, you can only encourage them.
-If you wanted to take encouraging clusters to a "radical" scale, you could intervene in property markets when you see a cluster emerging to make it easier for relevant firms to set up (; in Singapore and Dubai you can see it taken to a lavish scale).
-You could restructure planning laws to make it easier for cities like Cambridge (though one wonk was subsequently forced to ).
+If you wanted to take encouraging clusters to a "radical" scale, you could intervene in property markets when you see a cluster emerging to make it easier for relevant firms to set up (Tech City has done this to some extent; in Singapore and Dubai you can see it taken to a lavish scale).
+You could restructure planning laws to make it easier for cities like Cambridge (though one wonk who suggested this was subsequently forced to skip the country).
 You could invest selectively in high-tech infrastructure - a local public utility to supply FTTH broadband in Tech City or Cambridge, perhaps?
 Re-opening the Varsity Line between Cambridge and Oxford?
 And you could spend more on setting up Catapult-like business-university collaborations in these areas.